ahmetkorkmaz3/contra/README.md

 > Combines GitHub and GitLab contributions calendar to create a single calendar

 > Notes: GitLab private repositories are not included.
-You shoul enable from profile settings.
+You should enable from profile settings.

 ### 🏠 [Homepage](https://contra-psi.vercel.app)